perma-id/w3id.org/sml/README.md

 `isImplementedBy`,
 `PhysicalObject`.

-The ontology refers to OWL Time, GeoSPARQL and QUDT ontologies.
+The ontology refers to OWL Time, GeoSPARQL, and QUDT ontologies.

 The ontology can be browsed from <https://docs.crow.nl/sml/>, where the constituent files may also be downloaded from.